tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/日志服务/日志下载_intl_en.md

 </tbody>
 <tbody><tr>
 <td>5</td>
-<td>Number of bytes accessed this time, including the size of the file itself and the size of the request header</td>
+<td>Number of bytes accessed this time, including the size of the file itself and the size of the request header.</td>
 </tr>
 </tbody>
 <tbody><tr>
 <td>6</td>
-<td>Province numbers for Mainland China logs; region numbers for overseas logs (see the mapping table below)</td>
+<td>Province numbers for Chinese mainland logs; region numbers for logs outside the Chinese mainland (see the mapping table below).</td>
 </tr>
 </tbody>
 <tbody><tr>
 <td>7</td>
-<td>ISP numbers for Mainland China logs; `-1` will be used for overseas logs (see the mapping table below)</td>
+<td>ISP numbers for Chinese mainland logs; `-1` will be used for logs outside the Chinese mainland (see the mapping table below).</td>
 </tr>
 </tbody>
 <tbody><tr>